cmscoutinho/study-spring-004_rest/README.md

 ## Run the application:

 `./mvnw spring-boot:run`
-Or via your preferred IDE
+Or via your preferred IDE,such as Intellij Idea.

 ## Access the API at:
 `http://localhost:8080`